IHE/ITI.PIXm/input/pagecontent/volume-1.md

 ###### 41.4.2.1.1 Use Case Description

 A patient is in an ambulance on his way to the hospital after an accident.
 The mobile Care system in the ambulance wants to get allergy information (e.g., using the MHD Profile) for the patient.
 The mobile Care system uses the patient’s driver’s license number ‘E-123’ as their local patient ID.
 Before requesting the allergy information from the hospital, it must translate the known patient identity (driver’s license) to the patient’s identity known by the hospital (MRN).

-To achieve this correlation, the mobile Care system first registers the patient identity data including the local ID (driver’s license number ‘E-123’) using the Patient Identifier Cross-reference Create [ITI-???] transaction.
+To achieve this correlation, the mobile Care system first registers the patient identity data including the local ID (driver’s license number ‘E-123’) using the Mobile Patient Identity Feed [ITI-104] transaction.
 The mobile Care system then issues a Mobile Patient Identifier Cross-reference Query [ITI-83] to the Patient Identifier Cross-reference Manager to retrieve the list of patient ID aliases from the Patient Identifier Cross-reference Manager assigned to the same patient person.

 Having linked this patient with a patient known by medical record number = ‘007’ in the ‘ADT Domain’, the Patient Identifier Cross-reference Manager returns this list of patient identifier from different domains which have been assigned to the same patient person by the Patient Identifier Cross-reference Manager.
 The mobile Care system can now request the allergy information from the hospital allergy system using the allergy system’s own patient ID (MRN-007) including the domain identifier/assigning authority of the ‘ADT Domain’.

-In this scenario, the hospital’s main ADT system (acting as a Patient Identity Source) would perform a Patient Identifier Cross-reference Create [ITI-???] transaction (using the patient’s MRN as the identifier) to the Patient Identifier Cross-reference Manager.
+In this scenario, the hospital’s main ADT system (acting as a Patient Identity Source) would perform a Mobile Patient Identity Feed [ITI-104] transaction (using the patient’s MRN as the identifier) to the Patient Identifier Cross-reference Manager.

 ###### 41.4.2.1.2 Process Flow
 TODO